awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-configuration-changes.md

 ## Charges for Configuration Changes<a name="es-managedomains-config-charges"></a>

 If you change the configuration for a domain, Amazon ES creates a new cluster as described in [Configuration Changes](#es-managedomains-configuration-changes)\.
 During the migration of old to new, you incur the following charges:
-+ If you change the instance type, you are charged for both clusters for the first hour\.
-After the first hour, you are charged only for the new cluster\.
++ If you change the instance type, you're charged for both clusters for the first hour\.
+After the first hour, you're only charged for the new cluster\.
+EBS volumes aren't charged twice because they're part of your cluster, so their billing follows instance billing\.

   **Example:** You change the configuration from three `m3.xlarge` instances to four `m4.large` instances\.
 For the first hour, you are charged for both clusters \(3 \* `m3.xlarge` \+ 4 \* `m4.large`\)\.
 After the first hour, you are charged only for the new cluster \(4 \* `m4.large`\)\.
 + If you don’t change the instance type, you are charged only for the largest cluster for the first hour\.
 After the first hour, you are charged only for the new cluster\.